gcallah/BookReviews/salter.md

 possibility that they are "secretly in partnership; the quarrel they keep up in public is very much of a put-up job; and that the way in which they perpetually play into each other's hands is not an everlasting coincidence (92-93)

-In response to a "progressive" proposal that all of the children of the poor should be mandated to have short hair, to prevent outbreaks of louse infestation, Chesterton noted that "It never seems to strike these people that the lesson of lice in the slums is the wrongness of slums, not the wrongness of hair."
-(93)

 The second book of Chesterton's that Salter looks at is *The Outline of Sanity*, which is "as much about politics as economics" (99).
 Here Chesterton attacks bigness and monopoly in both the public and the private sphere, the purpose of which is "social control, the modern phrase for the age-old institution of Slavery" (quoted on Salter 99).
 Chesterton